HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

    :-----------------------------------------------------------------------------------------------:
 ```

 Each page table entry contains the virtual page address, the physical pages address, the access rights information, a set of status flags and the physical address of the next entry in the page table.
 On a TLB miss, the page table entry contains all the information that needs to go into the TLB entry.
-The example shown above contains several reserved fields.
 For a fast lookup index computation, page table entries should have a power of 2 size, typically 4 or 8 words.
 The reserved fields could be used for the operating system memory management data.

 | Field | Purpose |
 |--------|--------|